-1 2 A glycan gate controls opening of the SARS-CoV-2 spike protein 3 4 Terra Sztain, Surl-Hee Ahn, Anthony T. Bogetti, Lorenzo Casalino, Jory A. Goldsmith, 5 Ryan S. McCool, Fiona L. Kearns, J. Andrew McCammon, Jason S. McLellan, Lillian T. 6 Chong2\, Rommie E. Amaro1\ 7 8 1.
-Department of Chemistry and Biochemistry, UC San Diego, La Jolla, CA 92093 9 2.
-Department of Chemistry, University of Pittsburgh, Pittsburgh, PA 15260 10 3.
-Department of Molecular Biosciences, The University of Texas at Austin, Austin, TX 78712 11 † These authors contributed equally to this work.
-12 \ contact authors: ramaro@ucsd.edu, ltchong@pitt.edu 13 14 Abstract SARS-CoV-2 infection is controlled by the opening of the spike protein receptor binding domain 15 16 (RBD), which transitions from a glycan-shielded (down) to an exposed (up) state in order to bind 17 the human ACE2 receptor and infect cells.
-While snapshots of the up and down states have been 18 obtained by cryoEM and cryoET, details of the RBD opening transition evade experimental 19 characterization.
-Here, over 200 μs of weighted ensemble (WE) simulations of the fully 20 glycosylated spike ectodomain allow us to characterize more than 300 continuous, kinetically 21 unbiased RBD opening pathways.
-Together with biolayer interferometry experiments, we reveal 22 a gating role for the N-glycan at position N343, which facilitates RBD opening.
-Residues D405, 23 R408, and D427 also participate.
+1 2 A glycan gate controls opening of the SARS-CoV-2 spike protein 3 4 Terra Sztain^{1†}, Surl-Hee Ahn^{1†}, Anthony T. Bogetti2, Lorenzo Casalino1, Jory A. Goldsmith3, 5 Evan Seitz4, Ryan S. McCool3, Fiona L. Kearns1, Francisco Acosta-Reyes5, Suvrajit Maji5, 6 Ghoncheh Mashayekhi6, J. Andrew McCammon^{1,7}, Abbas Ourmazd6, Joachim Frank^{4,5}, Jason S. 7 McLellan3, Lillian T. Chong^{2}, Rommie E. Amaro^{1} 8 9 1.
+Department of Chemistry and Biochemistry, UC San Diego, La Jolla, CA 92093 10 2.
+Department of Chemistry, University of Pittsburgh, Pittsburgh, PA 15260 11 3.
+Department of Molecular Biosciences, The University of Texas at Austin, Austin, TX 78712 12 4.
+Department of Biological Sciences, Columbia University, New York, NY, 10032, USA 13 5.
+Department of Biochemistry and Molecular Biophysics, Columbia University Medical Center, 14 New York, NY 10032, USA 15 6.
+Department of Physics, University of Wisconsin-Milwaukee, 3135 N. Maryland Ave, 16 Milwaukee, WI 53211, USA 17 7.
+Department of Pharmacology, UC San Diego, La Jolla, CA 92093 18 † These authors contributed equally to this work. contact authors: ramaro@ucsd.edu, ltchong@pitt.edu 19 20 21 Abstract 22 SARS-CoV-2 infection is controlled by the opening of the spike protein receptor binding domain bind the human ACE2 receptor and infect cells.
+While snapshots of the "up" and "down" states have been obtained by cryoEM and cryoET, details of the RBD opening transition evade experimental characterization.
+Here, over 130 μs of weighted ensemble (WE) simulations of the fully glycosylated spike ectodomain allow us to characterize more than 300 continuous, kinetically unbiased RBD opening pathways.
+Together with ManifoldEM analysis of cryo-EM data and biolayer interferometry experiments, we reveal a gating role for the N-glycan at position N343, which facilitates RBD opening.
+Residues D405, R408, and D427 also participate.
 The atomic-level characterization of the glycosylated spike activation mechanism provided herein achieves a new high-water mark for ensemble pathway simulations and offers a foundation for understanding the fundamental mechanisms of SARS-CoV-2 viral entry and infection.
-Introduction Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is an enveloped RNA virus and the causative agent of COVID-19, a disease that has caused significant morbidity and mortality worldwide.
-1,2 The main infection machinery of the virus is the spike (S) protein, which sits on the outside of the virus, is the first point of contact that the virion makes with the host cell, and is a major viral antigen.
-A significant number of cryoEM structures of the spike protein have been recently reported, collectively informing on structural states of the spike protein.
-The vast majority of resolved structures fall into either 'down' or 'up' states, as defined by the position of the receptor binding domain (RBD), which modulates interaction with the ACE2 receptor for cell entry.4,5,6 The RBDs must transition from a down to an up state for the receptor binding motif to be accessible for ACE2 binding (Figure 1), and therefore the activation mechanism is essential for cell entry.
-Mothes et al. used single-molecule fluorescence (Förster) resonance energy transfer (smFRET) imaging to characterize spike dynamics in real-time.
-Their work showed that the spike dynamically visits four distinct conformational states, the population of which are modulated by the presence of the human ACE2 receptor and antibodies.
-However smFRET, as well as conventional structural biology techniques, are unable to inform on the atomic-level mechanisms underpinning such dynamical transitions.
-Recently, all-atom molecular dynamics
+Main Text Introduction Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is an enveloped RNA virus and the causative agent of COVID-19, a disease that has caused significant morbidity and mortality worldwide.
+1,2 The main infection machinery of the virus is the spike (S) protein, which sits on the outside of the virus, is the first point of contact that the virion makes with the host cell, and is a major viral antigen.3 A significant number of cryoEM structures of the spike protein have been recently reported, collectively informing on structural states of the spike protein.
+The vast majority of resolved structures fall into either "down" or "up" states, as defined by the position of the receptor binding domain (RBD), which modulates interaction with the ACE2 receptor for cell entry.
+4,5,6